KyanberuNoKage/The_Clock_Is_Wrong-Game_Off_Jam-2024/Design Docs/The Loops.md

         - Cut to [[The Start Of The End Loop]](#the-start-of-the-end)

 ---

 ## The Start Of The End

-- Wakes up, "That was a strange dream..."
+- Wakes up, "That was a... strange dream..."
 Looks around slightly confused.

 - Goes down stairs.